Origin and History

 During the Seven Years' War, the regiment was commanded by:

 - no information found yet

 Service during the War

 In January 1758, 2 battalions of the regiment took part in the Russian invasion of East Prussia.
-At the beginning of August, it followed the Russian Army in its invasion of Brandenburg.
+At the beginning of August, it followed the Russian army in its invasion of Brandenburg.
 On August 25, the regiment took part in the Battle of Zorndorf where it formed part of Panin's Brigade in the first line of the infantry right wing.
 About 11:35 a.m., it was brought forward to re-establish the Russian line.
-About mid November, the regiment took its winter-quarters from Königsberg (present-day Kaliningrad) to Wehlau (present-day Znamensk) as part of Resanov's 2nd Division.
+About mid-November, the regiment took up its winter-quarters from Königsberg (present-day Kaliningrad) to Wehlau (present-day Znamensk) as part of Resanov's 2nd Division.

 On July 23 1759, the regiment took part in the Battle of Paltzig where it was attached to the 2nd division commanded by Villebois.
 It was deployed in Leontiev's Brigade on the left of the second line of the infantry centre.
 A few weeks later, on August 12, the regiment fought in the Battle of Kunersdorf where it was deployed in the second line of the centre 1st Division as part of Berg's Brigade.

 In August 1760, the regiment took part in the capture of Berlin.